When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 6. Build your own business

 I almost didn’t include this one because it is so obvious, but this is just about the only guaranteed way to be truly resilient in your career.
+One of my good blogging friends wrote a massive guide that will help you start your own business!
+It absolutely should be required reading for every hopeful entrepreneur!

 7. Work for a smaller company